 Justin turned to Rachel.
 “And you’ve confirmed this?”
 Rachel nodded her head.
 Justin looked about the bridge and thought for a few moments.
 “What are your theories on this?”

 Hoshi spoke up.
 “My theory is that there’s a computer virus in the system and it’s feeding back improper data.
-Anyone else would probably look at this situation and think everything is fine, but not me.
-I don’t trust things when things are going, shall we say, too well.”
+Anyone else would probably look at this situation and think everything’s fine, but not me.
+Call me a cynic, but I don’t trust things when things are going, shall we say, too well.”

 Rachel interjected.
-“To continue where Hoshi stopped off at, the two of us have come up with a plan.
+“To continue where Hoshi stopped off at, we’ve come up with a plan.
 Our plan is to reload each system from the protected archive backup flash memory modules that are in the captain’s vault.”

-Justin pressed his lips together and opened it again to speak.
-“OK, let me get the flash drives and the two of you will coordinate with both of your teams to get this done.
+Justin pressed his lips together in thought before he spoke again.
+“Okay, let me get the flash drives and the two of you will coordinate with both of your teams to get this done.
 With both teams working on this we should get it done sooner.”
-Justin came back five minutes later from the captain’s office.
+Justin came back a few minutes later from the captain’s quarters.
+The Marine sentry outside her quarters only paused to get authorization from the captain before following the XO inside.
 “Here they are,” he handed a set of USB flash memory drives to Rachel.
 “Get going, we need this done quickly.”

 “Commander Asakura,” Justin said in a matter of fact way.
 “What you’re proposing is to essentially cripple this ship.
-Do you have any idea just how much we rely on the computer networks on this ship to keep this ship functioning as it should?
+Do you have any idea just how much we rely on computer networks to keep this ship functioning as it should?
 Every department would have to function as separate units.
 Commands would have to be given audibly with no central computer systems to relay them.
 In general, it would be a royal pain in the ass.
-Everything, including weapons and navigation, would have to be done in local control.”
+Everything, including weapons and navigation, would have to be done in local control.
+It’s possible, of course, but I don’t think it’s ever been done before.”

 “I know that sir.
 What I proposed wasn’t taken lightly.
 Sir, I think we very well may be infected by a specifically crafted computer virus designed by the ACF.
-If you remember, they use the same computer systems we do, they’ve had time to analyze them and search for ways to get into our system undetected since they broke away from us.”
+They use the same computer systems we do, so I wouldn’t be surprised if they were able to craft a virus to disable our ships in the few months since they broke away.”

 “Alright,” Justin replied.
-“I don’t like it, the captain sure as hell won’t like it, and the other department heads will scream bloody murder.
-But if your theory does in fact hold true, then we need to do this.”
-Justin paused for a moment, he knew he was going to catch seven kinds of hell for this but with the way that Hoshi was sounding so serious, he knew that he had to go through with the plan.
-He knew Hoshi for far too long to simply dismiss one of her ideas.
+“I don’t like it, the captain sure as hell won’t like it, and the other department heads will probably want your heads by the time this is all over.
+But if your theory holds true, then we need to do this.”
+Justin paused for a moment, he knew he was going to catch seven kinds of hell for this but with the way that Hoshi was sounding he knew he had to go through with the plan.
+He knew Hoshi for far too long to dismiss her theories.
 “Go ahead with the system reload and disconnect the hard lines.
-Meanwhile I’m going to go tell the captain and inform the rest of the department heads.”
+Meanwhile, I’m going to tell the captain and inform the rest of the department heads.”
 Justin was about to step away from them but he turned back to them.
 “What about the rest of the fleet?
 Are you going to tell them?”

-“No,” Hoshi replied.
+“No, sir,” Hoshi replied.
 “We’re just going to have to hope that they found out about this like we did.
 If we tell someone else in the fleet we could very well be informing an ACF spy without even knowing we did.”
 She shook her head.
-“They’re on their own.”
+“I hate to say it, but they’re on their own.”

 “How?”
 Rachel asked.